DrummerViking/tools/README.md

 App brings Current Retention Policy and Tags.
 Can get current Managed Folder Assistant Cycle Stats for primary and Archive Mailbox.
 Button available to issue a "Start-ManagedFolderAssistant" on the account.
+Button available to get ManagedFolderAssistants logs from mailbox.
 [File](/Get-MRMStatistics/)

 ----

 ## Get MRM Romaing XML Stream from Mailbox script
 This scripts allows to inspect the MRM configuration message in a user's mailbox.
 Allows to see the PR_ROMAING_XMLSTREAM data, and returned as a text.
 [File](/Get-MRMRoamingXMLData/)